And why it leads to coping with symptoms, not remediating causes

-The myth, and sadly, current conventional thinking is that learning is fixed — that learning ability is formed in the first three years of life and/or from genetics.
-After that the role of educators and parents is to “work around” learning issues, to provide coping tools.
+Current conventional thinking is that learning is fixed — that learning ability is formed in the first three years of life and from then is a fact of life.
+After that educators and parents tend to have the mindset of “working around” learning issues with extra teaching and accomodations.

 No right thinking, self-organizing brain would choose to be a “visual” learner in a language filled world where listening is the most crucial skill.
 A right-thinking brain would always choose to be a “language” learner.

-But with a learning is fixed mindset, being a Visual Learner sounds OK and nothing for parents to worry about since nothing can be done (they say) anyway.
-And at least the child is some kind of learner, right?
+But with a learning is fixed mindset, being a so-called Visual Learner sounds OK and nothing for parents to worry about since nothing can be done (they say) anyway.

 Brain Plasticity Is Real

-Despite an overwhelming and rapidly expanding body of evidence that brains should not be thought of as trapped in faulty learning mechanisms but are capable of more normal learning, this learning is fixed mindset persists.
-Brain plasticity is one of the great scientific discoveries of the last decade and yet really, despite is great message of hope for all children with any kind of learning glitch, it is still largely ignored by educators and parents alike in their daily response to children with learning delays.
+In fact, there is an overwhelming and rapidly expanding body of evidence that brains need not be trapped in faulty learning mechanisms.
+Brains are capable of change.
+This is brain plasticity, one of the great scientific discoveries of the last decade and yet really, despite is great message of hope for all children with any kind of learning glitch, it is still largely ignored by educators and parents alike in their daily response to children with learning delays.

-For children with learning issues this unwillingness to embrace science is an opportunity lost.
-While the proven applications that take advantage of brain plasticity — like Fast ForWord software, BrainWare Safari and Interactive Metronome — are still relatively few, this is an emerging area of learning intervention that should be attracting more attention than it is.
-Part of the reason for the slow adoption is that the underlying premise that learning change is possible is not yet widely accepted.
+While the proven applications that take advantage of brain plasticity — like Fast ForWord software and Interactive Metronome — are still relatively few, this is an emerging area of learning intervention that should be attracting more attention.
+The challenge is isolating the cognitive functioning that is the source of delay and then exercising those skills sufficiently to be relied on more by the brain.